 The current Mayo County Development Plan covers the period 2022-2028.
 The plan sets out compliance with the National Planning Framework and the Regional Spatial and Economic Strategies.
 As part of the Mayo County Development Plan 2022-2028 a Strategic Flood Risk Assessment was undertaken in accordance with the Planning System and Flood Risk Management Guidelines for Planning Authorities (2009).
-The purpose of the SFRA is to identify flooding or surface water management issues related to the County to inform strategic land use planning decisions, as such the key flooding and stormwater policy from the CDP is also applied at LAP level.
+The purpose of the SFRA is to identify flooding or surface water management issues related to the County to inform strategic land use planning decisions.

 The Mayo County Development Plan 2022-2028 considered flood risk in reference to people, business, infrastructure, and the environment at risk of flooding.
-The MCDP proposed to minimize the risk of flooding through the identification and management of existing and particularly potential future flood risks.
+The GCDP proposed to minimize the risk of flooding through the identification and management of existing and particularly potential future flood risks.
 The SFRA proposed this be completed by following the sequential approach and application of the Justification Test set out in the 2009 Guidelines on Planning and Flood Risk Management (DoEHLG) throughout the planning process.